 Brass rods are an excellent material for use in representing metal constructions in architectural model making mainly because they take so well to being soldered.
-As an alternative, WOOD MOULDINGS or POLYSTYRENE RODS can be used.
+As an alternative, Wood mouldings or Polysterene rods can be used.

 Our brass round rods with diameters of 15 and 20 mm are drilling and lathing grade materials.
 We have given no further descriptions of the material because the alloys that we have in stock vary quite a bit.